kudelskisecurity/oramfs/README.md

 filesystem on top of the ORAM.
 Note that `mount` automatically creates a loop device for us:

 ```
-sudo su
-mkfs.ext4 private/oram
+mkfs.ext4 /tmp/oramfs_myoram/oram
-mkdir mnt
-mount -o sync private/oram mnt/
+mount -o sync /tmp/oramfs_myoram/oram private/
-echo "hello oram" > mnt/hello.txt
+echo "hello oram" > private/hello.txt
 ```

 ## Using another filesystem than ext4

 `oramfs` supports any filesystem.
-To use something different than the default ext4, do the following.
+To use something different from the default ext4, do the following.

 During initialization, pass the `--manual` flag, then manually create the filesystem of your choice on the `oram` file in the mountpoint directory.
 Here is an example with ext3: